Convex-Dev/design/papers/convex-whitepaper.md

 #### Accounting for computational costs

-The direct computational cost of performing this memory accounting is factored in to the juice cost of operations that perform new Cell allocations.
-This compensates Peer operators for the (relatively small) overhead of performing meory accounting.
+The direct computational cost of performing this Memory Accounting is factored in to the juice cost of operations that perform new Cell allocations.
+This compensates Peer operators for the (relatively small) overhead of performing Memory Accounting.

 The storage cost is, of course, handled by the general economics of the Memory Accounting model and pool trading.